More Popular Issues

 More stances on this issue

 I am for us going back to completely American made and high quality and clean products of whatever it is.
-11 months ago from a Libertarian in Elizabeth, CO
+2 years ago from a Constitution in Elizabeth, CO

 If China is manipulating their currency and ability to capture market share, they should be confronted, and possibly punished.
 2 years ago from a Republican in Frankston, TX

 Yes, they should be charged the same tariffs and our products going in to their country.
 2 years ago from a Green in Cleveland, OH

 A qualified yes for those instances when China engages in actions contrary to the original spirit of trade agreements.
 2 years ago from a Democrat in Mogul, NV